What is Ontario Community Changemakers?

 Public Space

-Public spaces are areas or places that are open and accessible to all.
-They play a key role in impacting the social determinants of health and support community wellbeing.
-Sidewalks, streets, libraries, parks, plazas, trails, and community centres are all potential locations for project ideas that create renewed energy, life, and vibrancy to local communities.
+Public spaces are areas or places that are welcoming and accessible to all.
+They play a key role in impacting health equity and community wellbeing.
+Sidewalks, streets, libraries, parks, gardens, community centres and places for ceremony are all potential locations for project ideas that create renewed energy, celebrate cultural heritage, and add vibrancy to local communities.

 Enhance